AndreaRe9/personal-todo-list/README.md

 ## What's behind this project?

 One day I needed a place to write my tasks in a way that I could always look at them in my computer.
-Surfing the internet, I found different solutions, all of them rich of beautiful features that I didn't need.
+Surfing the internet, I found different solutions, all rich of beautiful features that I didn't need.
 So, I started to think that I could do something on my own.

 ## Why I love it